Animals in the phylum Chordata share four key features: a notochord, a dorsal hollow nerve cord, pharyngeal slits, and a post-anal tail.

 Modern humans and chimpanzees evolved from a common hominoid ancestor that diverged approximately 6 million years ago.

-, which includes modern humans as well as extinct human relatives, appeared around 2.3 million years ago.
+The human genus Homo, which includes modern humans as well as extinct human relatives, appeared around 2.3 million years ago.